jonathancraddock/mootparadox_grav/pages/03.outdoors/my-first-season-of-wild-swimming/item.md

 * Consider a tow-float.
 They're reassuring, and mandatory at many organised events and venues.
 Weigh up whether you want more storage vs a lighter, compact model.
 * I've found microfibre changing robes to be excellent.
 Don't worry about sizes - just buy XL - the more space the better.
 Compared to a regular towel they pack very small and dry faster.
 Mine is a "Fit-Flip" which sell on Amazon for around £25, and they have a press-stud loop which can be used to hang it from a tree branch.
 * If it's a short walk to your swim spot, [Dry Robes](https://dryrobe.com/), or a half-priced Alpkit version like the [Haven](https://alpkit.com/products/haven-changing-robe), are super cosy after a cold swim.
-* If you're swimming during a hike or other outdoorsy activity and need to travel light, I've found a thermal base-layer combined with a fleece and down jacket are great too - just dry off quickly and layer up.
+* If you're swimming during a hike or other outdoorsy activity and need to travel light, I've found a thermal base-layer (I bought a set at GoOutdoors for £10 and they serve this purpose fine) combined with a fleece and down jacket are great too - just dry off quickly and layer up.
 * Hot drink in a thermos, and a chocolate bar... no further explanation necessary! ;-)